JohnKendrick/PDielec/docs/_sources/software.rst.txt

 Single Crystal Scenarios
 ........................

+As in the powder scenario, a single crystal scenario has an option to open a new database of materials.
+By default the porgram opens the default database distributed with the program.

 The mode of calculation is determined by the 'Single crystal mode' option.
 Possible options are; 'Thick slab', 'Coherent thin film', 'Incoherent thin film' and 'Partially incoherent thin film'.
 Details of the theory underlying each method are given in the theory section: :ref:`Single-Crystal-Theory`.
 In summary a thick slab assumes that the thickness is such that no radiation can be transmitted and all radiation is therefore reflected or absorbed.
 As such only the reflectance has any meaning for thick slabs.